samuel2793/MelodyPlus/README.md

 - [ ] Make control buttons
 - [ ] Make it clickable trought option
 - [ ] Make an option so the opacity can be changed
+- [ ] Improve the synchronization
+- [ ] Make the UI refresh when a song changes